ManiYang/ManiExpenditure/README.md

 * This simple application helps me record how much money I spend on an item and calculate the average monthly cost during the expected duration of usage.
 * For example, I bought a laptop in Jan 2018 with $900 and expect to use it for 5 years.
 This counts for an expenditure of $15 per month during Jan 2018 - Dec 2022.
-* The application also calculates the total average cost over all items I bought, and generates a plot.
+* The application also calculates the total average cost of all items I bought, and generates a plot.